ElykDeer/McNinja/readme.md

 ### How do you pronounce McNinja and where did the name come from

 This is a hotly contested issue.
 We must explore the etymology of the name to find an answer.
 The "Mc" in McNinja was originally a contraction of the words "Machine Code," and the "ninja" is short for "BinaryNinja."
 It is possible that "MC" in that case is pronounced em-see.
 Alas, even those who understand the origin of the name pronounce it as if it were related to America's favorite fast food joint.

----

-main.py has some examples of how to do some basic llvmlite IR construction